Last updated: January 11, 2026

 - Grooming Routine: Regular grooming is vital for maintaining your horse’s health and well-being.
 Not only does it keep your horse looking its best, but it also allows you to identify potential health concerns early on.

 - Alternative Therapies: Consider incorporating holistic approaches like massage or chiropractic manipulation into your horse’s care routine.
 These therapies can be cost-effective additions to traditional veterinary care and may relieve specific conditions.
+Always discuss chiropractic or massage with your veterinarian, especially if your horse has known orthopedic issues.

 Remember, responsible horse ownership involves a blend of DIY care, experience, and the willingness to seek expert advice when needed.
 Building a strong relationship with a trusted veterinarian and maintaining open communication with experienced horse people are crucial to ensuring your horse receives the best possible care.